 You should tell your public health unit before leaving your house if possible.
-If you leave, you must wear a mask.
+If you leave, you must wear a mask and practise physical distancing.

-If you live in a house, you may go into your garden or courtyard.
-You can go onto your balcony if you live in an apartment or are staying in a hotel.
+If you live in a house, you may go into your private garden or courtyard.
+You can go onto your private balcony if you live in an apartment or are staying in a hotel.

-If you are in a hotel you must avoid contact with other guests and staff.
+If you are in a hotel you must stay in your room and avoid contact with other guests and staff.